patchworkpaws/patchworkpaws/README.md

 These are some of the people who make my days a little brighter. ♡

-✦ @immune2salmon — Ace Attorney lover.. one of my close friends on pt!!
+✦ [@immune2salmon](https://github.com/immune2salmon) — Ace Attorney lover.. one of my close friends on pt!!
 HI SAMMY </p>
-✦ @ingkarlahsaksiakhiratmu — certified smart they/them...
+✦ [@ingkarlahsaksiakhiratmu](https://github.com/ingkarlahsaksiakhiratmu) — certified smart they/them in love with kris...
 AND ALSO CLOSE FRIEND!!
 HI ARCHIEEE!</p>

 ᯓᡣ𐭩 Thank you for sticking around.